rriski/site/content/home/portfolio/osta-äpy-fi.md

 ![osta.äpy.fi](images/osta-apy-fi.png)

 ## About
 A web application to help students selling Äpy connect with buyers.
-The sellers share their location to a [Telegram](https://telegram.org/) bot that relies information to this frontend application via an intermediary API.
+Students selling the magazine share their location to a [Telegram](https://telegram.org/) bot that relies the location information information to this frontend application via an intermediary API.
 The service is only available for one week before the May Day Celebrations in Finland.

 ## Technologies
 React.
 Deployed to Deployed to AWS S3 + Cloudfront CDN using CloudFormation.